-There's no record of the first-ever virtual tournament, though recent years have seen many 'firsts.'
-The year 2020 has been witness to the virtual competitions for a range of classic sports.
+There’s no record of the first-ever virtual tournament, though recent years have seen many ‘firsts.’
+This year has got a lot to witness to the virtual competitions for a range of classic sports.

 The Grand National is one of the most classic events, especially for sports betting enthusiasts.
 While 2020 was the first time that the Virtual Grand National replaced the real thing, it wasn’t the first-ever.
 The first of its on the eve of the race as an ITV special.

 Many other leading professional sports organizations have also moved into the virtual world, including the NBA, Formula One, and FIFA.
 These leagues all have license deals with the top video game developers such as EA, 2K, and Codemasters.